peterIrving/design_system_sample/README.md

 The biggest decision I made was whether to use the darkTheme, lightTheme parameters to the flutter app or use a custom solution to manage the state of the theme.
 Since there isn't a parameter for highContrastTheme, I decided to use my own state manager and supply the currently selected theme state to the default theme: parameter.
 This allows for an unlimited amount of themes and relies less on the flutter framework and I think would avoid breaking changes.

-I did use a lot of code gen for this project and Ill say the results arent perfect but I am happy with the progress.
+I did use a lot of code gen for this project and I'll say the results aren't perfect but I am happy with the progress.
 I feel like the Text and Chip widgets are a bit verbose and could possibly be trimmed down.

 ## Usage

 To use this package, you should be able to add the repo to your flutter project by adding this as a dependency in your pubspec.yaml

+Note: notice the discrepency between the package name and the repository name below

 ```yaml
 sample_design_system: